mpdf/mpdf.github.io/what-else-can-i-do/math-with-mathjax-2.md

 {% endhighlight %}

-<p>3a) Finally you can create a PDF document directly based on the MathJax web page submitted:</p>
+3a) Finally you can create a PDF document directly based on the MathJax web page submitted:

 {% highlight php %}
 Example of 2nd part of example_test.php creating a PDF document